buvis/container-images/apps/mopidy/README.md

 [Mopidy-Tidal](https://pypi.org/project/Mopidy-Tidal/) requires authentication to be done after running [Mopidy](https://docs.mopidy.com/en/latest/).

-1. Get container's shell: `docker exec -it mopidy bash`
+1. Get container's logs: `docker logs mopidy`
-2. Get OAuth link ("Visit link.tidal.com/AAAAA to log in, the code will expire in 300 seconds"): `journalctl -u mopidy | tail -5`
+2. Get OAuth link from line looking like: "Visit link.tidal.com/AAAAA to log in, the code will expire in 300 seconds"
 3. Copy&paste the link to your browser and approve

 ## Hosting